voi-api/voi-api.github.io/maas-pro.md

   -H "X-Auth-Token $TOKEN"
 ```

 Use to delete a user.
-The user will no more able start rental
+The user will not be able to start a rental

 ### HTTPS request